Florida Laws and Rules for Nursing

 - Any activity that is outside the scope of practice of the LPN; or in which the Nurse Practice Act stipulates that the LPN must have direct supervision of a registered nurse in order to perform the procedure

-- Those activities for which the licensed practical nurse, certified nursing assistant, or UP has not demonstrated competence
+- Those activities for which the licensed practical nurse, CNA, or UP has not demonstrated competence

 [This section is taken from F.S.
 464.003, Definitions.]